Hiccup246/gun-control-policies/README.md

 - Add sources to the information directly like acidemic papers do
 - Update project to use Nuxt 3
 - Add linter
+- Store readme assets in github and reference via raw content